(Reviewed July 2025)

 Eligible applicants must submit their DS 5501, also called the Electronic Diversity Visa Entry Form (E-DV entry form), electronically at the Department of State’s diversity lottery website.
 This form collects biographical information, including the applicant’s name, gender, birth place, country of citizenship, marital status, and contact information.
 Diversity lottery applicants must also provide a digital photograph of themselves with their application.
 No fees have to be submitted with the application.

 Applications can only be submitted during the annual time period chosen by the Department of State.
-The 2014 registration opening has already closed, and the opening for 2016 has not yet been announced.
+The application period for the 2027 lottery will start in the fall of 2025.

 The applicants must check the Department of State’s website to find out when the winners of the lottery are announced.
 Immigrants who are granted diversity lottery visas (DVs) receive permanent resident cards (green cards), which enable them to permanently live and work in the United States.
 The spouse and children of those granted diversity visas can also apply for green cards so that they can also immigrate to the United States.